openebs-archive/openebs-docs/docs/cassandra.md

 ---
 ------

-This page provides detailed instructions to run a Cassandra StatefulSet with OpenEBS storage and perform some simple database operations to verify successful deployment.
+This page provides detailed instructions to run a Cassandra StatefulSet with OpenEBS cStor storage engine and perform some simple database operations to verify successful deployment.

 About Cassandra
 ---------------